 The most common materials for platter mats are felt, rubber, acrylic, cork, carbon fiber… and, of course, leather.

 Choosing a preferred platter mat material comes down to personal taste.
 The differences in sound quality are subtle… of course, if you weren’t a sucker for subtle sound quality differences, you wouldn’t be a vinyl enthusiast in the first place.

 So, what’s special about a leather turntable mat?
 More so than other mat materials, leather contributes to bass tones.
 You’ll enjoy a deeper, richer sound from the broadened bass, with less residual noise.

 Leather doesn’t build up static charges.
 Therefore, a leather platter mat reduces the clicks and pops that sometimes get in the way of a vinyl listening experience.

-Unlike with rubber and cork, dust and lint don’t stick to leather.
+Unlike rubber and cork, dust and lint don’t stick to a leather turntable mat.
 It’s an easy-to-clean surface.
 Leather is also non-slip and non-scratch, providing a firm but gentle surface for your records.
 The record will be held firmly, but the vinyl and leather won’t stick together.

 Leather and Vinyl: Perfect Together

 And finally, some of us just love leather.
 There’s a rugged elegance carried in the look and feel of this timeless material.